 Common objectives of a nominee company are:

-Avoid enhanced financial reporting obligations.
+Manage financial reporting obligations.
 Some companies wish to avoid enhanced financial reporting obligations that apply to companies with 10 or more shareholders.
 If desired, this objective can also usually be met by offering non-voting shares.

-Avoid concerns about follow on investment.
+Manage concerns about follow on investment.
 Some companies intend to raise funds in the future from venture capital or private equity organisations, who may have a preference for fewer shareholders on the share register.

 This information does not constitute legal advice.
 Each company should seek their own professional advice.